danielsogl/doc/README.md

 Have the following custom fields in the `package.json` file:

 - `style` points to the entry CSS file of the module.
 - `vcl.categories` an array of categories.
+Example:
-Example: `{ "title": "Icons", "ItemPriority": 30, "priority": 140}`
+  `{ "title": "Icons", "ItemPriority": 30, "priority": 140}`
   - `category.title` - The title of the category.
-  - `category.priority` - The priority of the whole category.
-Determines where the Menu entry is ordered.
+  - `category.priority` - The priority of the category.
+     Determines the ordering of the menu item.
   - `category.ItemPriority`- Priority of the Item.
-Determines the display order of this module in its category.
+    Determines the display order within its category.
-- `vcl.needs` Specifies what providers this module needs.
-(Most modules will need a `theme` provider.)
+- `vcl.needs` Specifies what this module needs.
+  (Most modules need a `theme` provider).
-- `vcl.provides` Providers of this module.
-Examples: `theme`, `theme-terms`, `button`
+- `vcl.provides` What this module provides.
+  Examples: `theme`, `theme-terms`, `button`.

 The categorization is used for the documentation generator [doc-gen](https://github.com/vcl/doc-gen) to generate a static documentation